miquelvir/lsds-2025/projects/1-hdfs/README.md

 # Required exercises

+Remember you must format your code with black and follow PEP8 conventions.

 ## Seminar 1: Introduction to HDFS, services and APIs

 ### [S1Q0] [5 marks] Answer the following questions about distributed systems.